 Chief Technical Officer

-Frederick Tornatore is Chief Technical Officer at TSS.
-Mr. Tornatore has over 40 years experience in environmental management and regulatory compliance, energy development, permitting and environmental impact analyses, and technology evaluation.
+Frederick Tornatore is Chief Technical Officer of TSS.
+Mr. Tornatore has 45 years experience in environmental management and regulatory compliance, energy development, permitting and environmental impact analyses, and technology evaluation.
 As a consultant, he has worked for a large array of clients in a variety of energy, industrial, commercial, and institutional areas.
-Clients have included firms in the fields of energy development, manufacturing, aerospace, utilities, refining, exploration and production, mining and cement, recycling and scrap metal, real estate development, law, as well as federal (DOD and DOE), state, and local governmental entities.
+Clients have included firms in the fields of energy development, manufacturing, aerospace, utilities, refining, exploration and production, mining and cement, recycling and scrap metal, real estate development, law, as well as federal (DOD and DOE), state, local, and tribal governmental entities.

 Mr. Tornatore has a long history of environmental and development work in the energy industry.
 He began this track in the early 1970’s with geothermal power plant development in Northern and Southern California, along with environmental and development work in the oil, gas, and coal sectors, small hydroelectric, and biomass to energy projects.